jodejar214/golangCsv/README.md

 2. Current Index > Median Index --> Median age is the previous key in map
 3. Current Index < Median Index --> Increment current index

 To find the median in the case of an even amount of records, a similar method was used but instead of having just one median index, we needed to keep track of two indexes - the low median index and the high median index.
-This resulted in having four possible cases that would determine if the current index needed to be incremented or the two values needed to calculate the median age were founde.
+This resulted in having four possible cases that would determine if the current index needed to be incremented or the two values needed to calculate the median age were found.
 1. Current Index == Low Median Index & Current Index < High Median Index --> Median age is between current key and next key in map
 2. Current Index > Low Median Index & Current Index == High Median Index --> Median age is between previous key and current key in map
 3. Current Index > Low Median Index & Current Index > High Median Index --> Median age is the previous key in map